SilviMarku/holbertonschool-sorting_algorithms/README.md

 Insertion Sort,
 Selection Sort, and
 Quick Sort.
-These algorithms will be used to sort arrays of integers, and you are required to provide Big O notations for the time complexity of these sorting algorithms in various cases.
+These algorithms will be used to sort arrays of integers, and we are required to provide Big O notations for the time complexity of these sorting algorithms in various cases.

 ### Bubble Sort for Arrays